 Started in 1955, the grand bridge project takes about two years.
 The complete bridge is 1,670.4 meters (5,480.3 feet) long with the main body of 1,156 meters (3,793 feet).
 It has 8 piers and 9 holes.
 It is divided into two levels with the upper one for bus transit and the lower for trains.
 The driveway is 18 meters (59 feet) wide for six buses to run parallel.
 The bridge is extremely firm.
 It has not been harmed even during the huge Wenchuan Earthquake in 2008.

-From the bridge, you can see the rolling water run to the east with ships coming and going; on the bank, Hubei TV Tower stands tall on Tortoise Hill (Gui Shan) in Hanyang, while the first tower in southern China, the Yellow Crane Tower (Huang He Lou), stands on Snake Hill (She Shan) in Wuchang.
+From the Wuhan Yangtze River Bridge, you can see the rolling water run to the east with ships coming and going; on the bank, Hubei TV Tower stands tall on Tortoise Hill (Gui Shan) in Hanyang, while the first tower in southern China, the Yellow Crane Tower (Huang He Lou), stands on Snake Hill (She Shan) in Wuchang.

-Related information: Now, there are already three grand bridges over the Yangtze River - Wuhan Yangtze River Bridge described above, the Second Wuhan Yangtze River Bridge established in 1995 and the third one (Baishazhou Bridge) opened in 2000.
+Related information: Now, there are many grand bridges over the Yangtze River, and the most famous three in Wuhan are Wuhan Yangtze River Bridge described above, the Second Wuhan Yangtze River Bridge established in 1995 and the third one (Baishazhou Bridge) opened in 2000.

 How to get to Wuhan Yangtze River Bridge

 Take bus 514, 539, 542, 566, 572, 573, 578, 607, 717, 804 or 916 to Linjiang Dadao Pinghumen.